Minuscule 707: Text

 The Greek text of the codex is a representative of the Byzantine text-type.
 Hermann von Soden classified it to the textual family Kx.
 Kurt Aland placed it in Category V.

 According to the Claremont Profile Method it represents mixed Byzantine text, related to the textual family Kx in Luke 1 and Luke 20.
 In Luke 10 no profile was made.

 The texts of Matthew 16:2b–3, John 5:3.4, Pericope Adulterae (John 8:3-8:11) are marked with an obelus.

 History

 Scrivener and Gregory dated the manuscript to the 11th century.
 Currently the manuscript is dated by the INTF to the 11th century.

-The manuscript was held n Constantinople, where it was bought in 1882.
+The manuscript was formerly held in Constantinople, where it was bought in 1882.

 It was added to the list of New Testament manuscript by Scrivener (606) and Gregory (707).
 Gregory saw the manuscript in 1883.

-Actually the manuscript is housed at the Bodleian Library (MS. Auct.
+The manuscript is now housed at the Bodleian Library (MS. Auct.
 T. inf.
 2. 6) in Oxford.